 From 1995-1997 it was closed for a complete $160 million redevelopment.
 Upon completion, no part of the new structure was built any taller than the tallest palm tree on the property (not higher than six stories), preserving the original integrity of the surrounding landscape.

 The hotel is part of the Ka’anapali Beach Resort community, including Ka’anapali Golf Courses and the Whaler’s Village Shop and Restaurants.
 The resort itself also has a few different on-site restaurants & poolside café’s.
 So, you basically have everything you need right at your fingertips which includes some of the best food and shopping around.

 In general, the resort was really easy to get around.
-There were plenty of elevators, accessible doorways and pathways throughout the resort (excluding rooms) and is either tile, smooth cement or flagstone rock.
+There were plenty of elevators, accessible doorways, and pathways throughout the resort (excluding rooms), and is either tile, smooth cement, or flagstone rock.
 The flagstone rock was mostly around the pool area and could be a little difficult to maneuver over if you are in a manual wheelchair.
-There is also an accessible pathway right along the ocean side of the resort which approximately a 5-10 minute stroll down to the Whaler’s Village Shop and Restaurants.
+There is also an accessible pathway right along the ocean side of the resort which is approximately a 5-10 minute stroll down to the Whaler’s Village Shop and Restaurants.